Individual Counseling at The Treatment Center

 Different Types of Psychotherapy

-Psychotherapy encompasses a number of different treatment methods, each of which carry a different level of effectiveness for individuals in addiction recovery.
-Still, its numerous applications in addiction recovery is one of the biggest advantages of individual psychotherapy.
+Psychotherapy encompasses a number of different treatment methods, each of which carries a different level of effectiveness for individuals in addiction recovery.
+Still, its numerous applications in addiction recovery are one of the biggest advantages of individual psychotherapy.
 Some of the most widely-practiced divisions of psychotherapy can be found below: